 The taxation of cryptocurrency in Australia has been an area of much debate, despite recent attempts by the Australian Taxation Office (ATO) to clarify the operation of the tax law.
 For income tax purposes, the ATO views cryptocurrency as an asset that is held or traded (rather than as money or a foreign currency).

-Holders of cryptocurrencies
+Investors and holders of cryptocurrencies

-The tax implications for holders of cryptocurrency depends on the purpose for which the cryptocurrency is acquired or held.
-The summary below applies to holders who are Australian residents for tax purposes.
+The tax implications for investors, holders and users of cryptocurrency depends upon the intended use of that cryptocurrency.
+The summary below applies to investors who are Australian residents for tax purposes.